Pigments for Paint Formulators

 Dry powder applied electrostatically, cured at 180-220°C. Used for architectural aluminum, appliances, automotive parts, racking.
 Need ultra-fine particles, heat-stable through cure.

 Recommended: Ultra-fine (d50 less than 1 micron) variants of PY154, PY155, PY83, PR122, PR202, PR254, PB15:3, PG7, PG36.
-Specifically labeled powder-coating grades from supplier — generic versions cause flow problems and gloss reduction.
+Use specifically labeled powder-coating grades from your supplier; generic versions cause flow problems and gloss reduction.

 Strategic palette consolidation

 Most paint companies can serve their full segment range with 12-18 base pigments.
-Adding more rarely improves color match capability — it just increases inventory cost and supplier management complexity.
+Adding more rarely improves color match capability.
+It just increases inventory cost and supplier management complexity.
 Strategic consolidation: pick the highest-performing grade in each color/chemistry that satisfies your most demanding segment, then use the same grade across all lower-demanding segments.
 PY154 works for exterior architectural AND interior latex (overspec but cost-justified by inventory simplification).

 Need help applying this to your specific application?